taichi-dev/docs.taichi.graphics/website/community/structure.md

 - Write access to the master branch of the Taichi repository

-## Maintainer
+## Technical Steering Committee (TSC) members

-Maintainers are developers who have established the highest level of trust.
+TSC members are developers who have established the highest level of trust.
 They serve as the designer of Taichi's future and judges to resolve disputes.

-### Becoming a maintainer
+### Becoming a TSC member

 - Adhere well to the code of conduct
 - Deeply understand the whole Taichi system